Catalearn/catalearn/readme.md

 ### Writing to files
 Anything you save in the current directory will be downloaded to your local current directory.
 This is useful for saving models.

-The following code will create the file 'something.txt'
+The following code will create the file 'something.txt'.
 ```
 @catalearn.run_on_gpu
 def save():